Downtown Conway – Conway, South Carolina

 South Carolina | SC Picture Project | Horry County Photos | Downtown Conway

-Conway, established in 1735 and originally called Kingston, serves as the county seat of Horry County, called Kingston County when it was formed in 1785.
+Conway, established in 1732 and originally called Kingston, serves as the county seat of Horry County, called Kingston County when it was formed in 1785.
 By 1801, both names had changed in response to our budding nation’s anti-monarchical mindset.
-Horry County was renamed in honor of Revolutionary War hero Peter Horry, while Conwayborough was renamed in honor of local resident Robert Conway.
+Horry County was renamed in honor of Revolutionary War hero Peter Horry, while Conwayborough was renamed in honor of local landowner General Robert Conway, who conveyed many of his landholdings to the town.
 Conwayborough was shortened to Conway in 1883.

 Despite its prime location along the Waccamaw River, Conway was never a bustling trade stop along the shipping route from North Carolina to Georgetown, likely because little industry came from Conway other than timber.
 When 1887 brought a railroad stop to the town, commerce began to increase.
 By the end of the nineteenth century, tobacco fields were planted throughout Horry County and bright leaf tobacco became the city’s cash crop.